emery-monroy/CPSC-362-Game/README.md

 Features

 Dynamic Story Paths: Explore abandoned buildings, discover survivors, or brave the city outskirts.
 Each decision shapes your story.
-RPG Mechanics: Manage player stats, including Health, Strength, Charisma, and Intelligence, to survive.
+RPG Mechanics: Manage player stats, including Health, Equipment, and Difficult Choices.
 Gear System: Equip and upgrade items like helmets, vests, boots, and backpacks to increase your odds of survival.
 Turn-Based Combat: Engage in strategic battles with mutants, scavengers, and other threats using actions like Attack, Defend, Heal, or Flee.
 Engaging Puzzles: Solve unique challenges such as bomb defusal, cryptograms, and maze navigation to progress further.